reaster/cardano_wallet_sdk/README.md

 Currently this project is a [Fund 5 Project Catalyst](https://cardano.ideascale.com/a/dtd/Cardano-Wallet-Flutter-SDK/352623-48088) proof-of-concept prototype with limited use-cases.
 It implements a light-weight client library using the [BlockFrost API](https://pub.dev/packages/blockfrost) service for blockchain access and supports loading wallet balances and submitting simple transactions.

-Under a Fund 7 proposal this library will be expanded into a fully-functional Cardano SDK, supporting smart contracts, minting, staking, key management, hardware wallets and other essential features needed to write dApps and other types of Cardano clients.
-If you'd like to support this project, be sure to vote for it in Catalyst Fund 7!
+Under a [Fund 7 proposal](https://cardano.ideascale.com/a/dtd/Flutter-SDK/381288-48088) this library will be expanded into a fully-functional Cardano SDK, supporting smart contracts, minting, staking, key management and other essential features needed to write dApps and other types of Cardano clients.
+If you'd like to support this project, be sure to vote for it in [Catalyst Fund 7](https://cardano.ideascale.com/a/dtd/Flutter-SDK/381288-48088)!

 ## Kick the Tires
 To see the SDK in action, both a pure [Dart example](https://github.com/reaster/cardano_wallet_sdk/blob/main/example/dart_example.dart) and multi-platform [Flutter example](https://github.com/reaster/cardano_wallet_sdk/tree/main/example/flutter_example) are incuded in this distribution.
 You can also visit the live [Flutter Demonstration Wallet](https://flutter-cardano-wallet.web.app/) hosted on google cloud.